 Welcome to a Micro Training with Mother Goose Time.
-Today we are talking about what children learn when participating in an Invitation to Create.
+Today we are discussing what children learn when participating in an Invitation to Create.

 The process of creating open-ended art offers children an opportunity to explore a range of art techniques while also strengthening their creative thinking skills.